Nick Kyrgios: Mental health issues

 At age 19, ranked 144th in the world, he received a wildcard entry to play at Wimbledon and beat then-world No. 1 Nadal in the fourth round.
 Beating Nadal, the first time he played against him, brought international attention.
-From then on he was told: "you’re the next big thing in tennis."
-Kyrgios admits he didn’t know how to deal with the pressure.
-He told the Turn Up the Talk podcast in May this year: "I kept trying, trying and trying, just ended up snowballing into this dark cloud."
+From then on he was told: "you're the next big thing in tennis."
+Kyrgios admits he didn't know how to deal with the pressure.
+He told the Turn Up the Talk podcast in May 2022: "I kept trying, trying and trying, just ended up snowballing into this dark cloud."